 Even if your TV has the latest and greatest HDR support, color reproduction, and 4K UHD tech, much of what you watch won’t be able to take advantage of all that awesomeness.
-HDR content is currently even more limited than 4K, but Hollywood (of course) is working to remedy this issue.
-Below are a few of the easiest and most readily available ways to get your HDR fix.
+HDR content is currently even more limited than 4K, but Hollywood (of course) is working to remedy this.
+Below are the easiest and most readily available ways to get your HDR fix.

 Ultra HD Blu-ray

 Offering the highest-quality delivery method for a top-tier HDR experience at home, UHD Blu-ray allows for 4K UHD resolution, HDR and color expansion, and revolutionary surround sound codecs like Dolby Atmos and DTS:X. The most recent HDMI format update was largely based around clearing the way for high dynamic range devices, including new Blu-ray players and other set-top devices.

-Like Netflix, Amazon announced HDR support fairly early on.
+Amazon also announced HDR support fairly early on.
 A number of HDR films are available via Amazon Prime Video, along with many of its original series, including Jack Ryan (in Dolby Vision), Man in the High Castle, Transparent, Mozart in the Jungle, and Red Oaks.
 It’s likely that most if not all of Amazon’s future original programming will also be available in HDR.